noluwalo/about-me-feature-flags/setup.md

   - `dynamic-content-widget`: A/B test for "Surprise Me!" button - serves either book recommendations or fun facts
   - `show-debug-panel`: Demo-only debug panel (not a production flag, just for visualization)

-- **Segment Analytics Integration & Metrics**:
+- **Segment Integration & Metrics**:
   - Real-time event tracking for all user interactions
-  - User identification with auto-generated profiles
+  - Real-time identity resolved profiles
   - Custom event properties for detailed analytics
   - **Why Segment?** Acts as a data hub that captures events and forwards them to LaunchDarkly for experiment metrics, plus other destinations (Google Analytics, etc.)
   - Use Segment-tracked events to create metrics and run experiments in LaunchDarkly